Skip to main content

 Each year, our award-winning sports sector team hosts State of Play — a free and invite-only conference and networking event for senior decision-makers and subject matter experts from across the world of sport.

-Held at Etihad Stadium — the iconic home of Manchester City FC — State of Play explores important themes through a series of engaging panel sessions.
+Held in Manchester, State of Play explores important themes through a series of engaging panel sessions.

 For attendees, it’s a chance to hear from and share insights with fellow leading voices in sport to level up together.

-2025’s event took place on Thursday 19 June and explored the theme of sports technology through four panel sessions:
+2025’s event took place on Thursday 19 June at the Etihad stadium and explored the theme of sports technology through four panel sessions:

 1. Game changers — predicting the future of sport.